edubart/nelua-lang/docs/pages/euluna.md

 * Be minimalistic with a small syntax, manual and API, but powerful
 * Be performant by compiling to optimized C code then native code
-* Possibility to output freestanding (dependency free) code (for kernel dev or minimal runtime)
+* Possibility to output freestanding code (dependency free code, for kernel dev or minimal runtime)
-* Have syntax, semantics and features compatible to Lua
+* Have syntax, semantics and features compatible with Lua
 * Optionally statically typed with type checking
 * Compile to both Lua or C
 * Work dynamically or statically depending on the coding style (typed or untyped)